wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.            Expires July 11, 2019                 [Page 1]
+Kumari, et al.         Expires September 12, 2019               [Page 1]

-Internet-Draft       draft-ietf-dnsop-extended-error        January 2019
+Internet-Draft       draft-ietf-dnsop-extended-error          March 2019

    This document is subject to BCP 78 and the IETF Trust's Legal